-- HEDIS[®]: Clinical performance indicators (access to care, receipt of preventive services, and management of chronic conditions). - Consumer Assessment of Healthcare Providers and Systems (CAHPS): Survey to evaluate member satisfaction with providers, health plan, and overall experience. - Medicare Health Outcomes Survey (HOS): Survey to evaluate physical and mental health and quality of life of Medicare beneficiaries. - Administrative and Compliance Measures: Call center performance, grievance and appeals, CMS audits and member complaint tracking. - Part D (Pharmacy) Measures: Medication adherence and accuracy of drug pricing and member experience
+- HEDIS®: Clinical performance indicators (access to care, receipt of preventive services, and management of chronic conditions). - Consumer Assessment of Healthcare Providers and Systems (CAHPS): Survey to evaluate member satisfaction with providers, health plan, and overall experience. - Medicare Health Outcomes Survey (HOS): Survey to evaluate physical and mental health and quality of life of Medicare beneficiaries. - Administrative and Compliance Measures: Call center performance, grievance and appeals, CMS audits and member complaint tracking. - Part D (Pharmacy) Measures: Medication adherence and accuracy of drug pricing and member experience

-If you have questions about PacificSource Medicare star ratings and initiatives, please contact your PacificSource Provider Service Representative at (800) 624-6052.
+If you have questions about PacificSource Medicare star ratings and initiatives, please contact your PacificSource Provider Service Representative at 800-624-6052.
 For general information about the CMS Star Rating System or to view current Star Ratings for Medicare Advantage and Part D plans, please visit the CMS Consumer website at Medicare.gov.

-6.4 Preapproval/Preauthorization
+6.4 Prior Authorization

-Preapproval/preauthorization/prior authorization is the process by which providers verify coverage and receive preapproval from PacificSource before services or supplies are rendered.
-Preapproval establishes covered expenses based on benefits available, medical necessity, appropriate treatment setting, and/or anticipated length of stay.
-Some in-network medical services are covered only if an in-network provider receives preapproval from our plan.
-Lack of preauthorization could result in the member unknowingly becoming responsible for payment to a provider for services or supplies not covered by the plan.
-Questions or need to obtain a preapproval/preauthorization/prior authorization?
+Prior authorization is the process by which providers verify coverage and receive prior authorization from PacificSource before services or supplies are rendered.
+Prior authorization establishes covered expenses based on benefits available, medical necessity, appropriate treatment setting, and/or anticipated length of stay.
+Prior authorization does not guarantee payment.
+Some in-network medical services are covered only if an in-network provider receives prior authorization from our plan.
+Lack of prior authorization could result in the member unknowingly becoming responsible for payment to a provider for services or supplies not covered by the plan.
+Questions or need to obtain a prior authorization?
 Contact us.

-6.4.1 Services Requiring Preapproval/Preauthorization
+6.4.1 Services Requiring Prior Authorization

-The list of services that require preapproval/preauthorization is available for all lines of business at this website: AuthGrid.PacificSource.com
+The list of services that require prior authorization is available for all lines of business at this website: AuthGrid.PacificSource.com

-Following the initial preauthorization, please notify our Health Services department in the event of the following:
+Following the initial prior authorization, please notify our Health Services department in the event of the following: